 |département: 01, Ain|

-Belley is sitiated at an altitude of 281 m in the south of the départment Ain, région Rhône-Alpes.
+Belley is sitiated at an elevation of 281 m in the south of the départment Ain, région Auvergne-Rhône-Alpes.
 Belley is the chef-lieu of the arrondissement and the canton of the same name.
 The municipality has a population of about 8,700 (2007).